takaya1337/takaya1337.github.io/htb/index.md

 You should know a few things before you read further.

 These write-ups are **not the only way** to solve the machine, they're just **my way**.
-I created the write-ups to explain how I think, and how I arrive at a solution, and I'm going to try real hard to explain the why.
+I created the write-ups to explain how I think, how I arrive at a solution, and I'll try to explain why.
 If you found easier, more complicated, or even edgier methods, good for you.
 If you feel the need to inform me, contact me by e-mail.

-You may share my write-ups, you don't have to include my name(s) in written forms but at least have the courtesy to whisper them to your friends for credits.
+You may share my write-ups, you don't have to include my name(s) everywhere but at least you may show the courtesy by not discrediting me completely.
 <br>

 So that's it, have a good time.